CluckeyMcCormick/neon-city-generator/README.md

 * The way I'm going to use this, I will be having a separate program playing music from a playlist.
 It could be good to integrate this into the program itself - and maybe even perform some sort of analysis, so that transitions could be tied in-time with the music.

 * Weather effects would be nice.
 I love cities wreathed in fog and rain - and [Simon Stålenhag](http://www.simonstalenhag.se/) seems to love it as well!
 At minimum, I'd like to try and implement a sort of rainy lens effect - like the one seen [here](http://igloomag.com/wp/wp-content/uploads/2016/04/2814-birth-of-a-new-day-animated.gif).

+* What should occupy the horizon?
+Probably some sort of mountains, or an ocean of some kind (especially if I implement some sort of port), or maybe just even more sprawl.

+* I'd also love some extra details - elevated rails, regular rails, canals, washes, rivers, etc.